 A number of fellow Brits, including Andy Murray, Tim Henman and Greg Rusedski have also reached previous finals at Indian Wells, but only Norrie has lifted the trophy.

 Men's singles - Cam Norrie

 Women's singles - Paula Badosa

 Men's doubles - John Peers & Filip Polášek

 Women's doubles - Hsieh Su-wei & Elise Mertens

-What is the draw for Indian Wells 2022?
+When is the Indian Wells 2022 draw?

 The WTA draw will be made on Monday 7 March, while the ATP draw is set to be announced on Tuesday 8 March.

 Check out the full draws to all the Indian Wells events below:

 Which British players be competing at Indian Wells 2022?